 During the summer of 2020, they adjusted it to fit the needs of their modern audience:

 Much better.
-The homepage has changed a bit over the last year, but it keeps the customer—and their needs—as the focal point of the messaging.
-By the time you reach the visionary CEO jargon: Empowering independent business owners everywhere, the user already has all the information they need to make an informed decision.
+The homepage has changed a bit over the last year, but it keeps the customer — and their needs — as the focal point of the messaging.

-Throughout the pandemic, both of these firms did wonders for small businesses and corporations alike.
+Throughout the pandemic, both of these firms were useful lifelines for small businesses and corporations alike.
 They deserve a pat on the back, but their leadership should remain focused on the only common variable that will continue to determine success with or without a pandemic: the customer.

 Take privacy, as an example: Apple’s iOS 14 changes, which are great for Apple’s business, have done far more to change the advertising industry than Europe’s GDPR, which only entrenched the biggest players.